 Virginia Hamilton Snell

 Virginia Snell chairs the Firm’s Appellate Advocacy Practice.
-She has served as a member of the Firm’s Executive Committee and, until 2005, chaired the firm’s Professional Personnel Recruiting Committee, responsible for the firm’s summer associate program and the hiring of entry level associates.
+She has served as a member of the Firm’s Executive Committee and as chair of the firm’s Professional Personnel Recruiting Committee, responsible for the firm’s summer associate program and the hiring of entry level associates.
 In addition to the civic and professional commitments described below, Virginia regularly represents clients in appellate courts and in cases before lower courts that primarily involve questions of law and are likely to proceed to the appellate level.

 Her experience encompasses a wide range of issues, including constitutional, contract, statutory, class action, regulatory, legal malpractice, trusts and estates, wrongful death, tax, healthcare provider, employment, and business disputes, over, for example, fraud, fiduciary duty, lender liability, shareholder rights, or covenants not to compete.
 Virginia often becomes involved after a trial when an independent appellate analysis and representation is desirable.Show More